bilobom/projectEuler/readme.md

 # ProjectEuler

-solving project euler problem sets using javascript, jest to test each set
+solving project euler problem sets using javascript, ES6 and jest to test each set

 ### Prerequisites